Home Trial & Adoption

 Spay/Neuter

 No adoptions will be finalized until the animal is spayed/neutered.
 If your new pet is not spay/neutered at the time of the home trial we will coordinate to have you bring them in to one of the vet clinics we utilize for sterilization within the first 2-4 weeks.
 You may not bring them in for sterilization anywhere else even at your own expense.
-If you would like to make a donation towards your new pet’s spay/neuter you can do so on our donate page.

 What to expect when your new pet arrives home